m3u8-xtream/m3u8-xtream-playlist/README.md

 ## M3u8 Example

-The playlist should be in the m3u format and should contain all m3u8 tracks.
+The playlist should be in the m3u format and should contain all m3u8 chanels.

 ```
 #EXTM3U